 Hammer the brass adapter, supplied with the kit, in the Minitrix worm.
 Make sure you put it in the narrow side of the worm, otherwise it doesn’t stick.

 Cut contact strip.
 Leave enough so you can solder the (minus) wire of the motor to it.

-Fit the flywheel and solder wires to the motor.
-Check the position of the worm and glue it with Loctite or Superglue on the shaft.
+Check the position of the worm with the gear in the chassis and glue it with Loctite on the shaft.
 Though if you feel it has a tight fit, glue is not needed.
-The tape was there to protect the contact when I was trying to fit it with a flywheel, but without that, there is enough breathing space for the contact, so that shouldn’t be needed.

 This is how the hole thing comes together.
 Remove the tape cover under the motor and place the motor with the tape downwards on the chassis.
 Look at the picture for the correct position.
 Make sure the worm is centred above the gear.
 If you have glued the worm, with the Gear puller you will still be able to move it.